 Kepler Award Details, Requirements and Nomination Form

-The ION Satellite Division sponsors the Bradford W. Parkinson Award, which honors Dr. Parkinson for his leadership in establishing both the U.S. Global Positioning System and the Satellite Division of the ION, recognizes an outstanding graduate student in the field of Positioning, Navigation and/or Timing (PNT).
+The ION Satellite Division sponsors the Bradford W. Parkinson Award, which honors the leadership of Dr. Parkinson in establishing both the U.S. Global Positioning System and the Satellite Division of the ION, recognizes an outstanding graduate student in the field of Positioning, Navigation and/or Timing (PNT).
 Professors and faculty are encouraged to submit nominations for deserving graduate students.

 Parkinson Award Details, Requirements and Nomination Form